-In spite of this restriction, the inflow of Palestine refugees has not stopped as many PRS carry valid Jordanian national documents of various descriptions and enter the country on a regular basis.
+In spite of this restriction, the inflow of Palestinian refugees has not stopped as many PRS carry valid Jordanian national documents of various descriptions and enter the country on a regular basis.
 Furthermore, despite the official decision in October 2018 of reopening the Naseeb border crossing after a three-year closure, from October 2018 until the end of June 2019, UNRWA in Jordan registered only 709 returnees to Syria, among which 219 individuals have crossed back into Jordan for various reasons, including lack of livelihood opportunities and/or accommodation to settle back in Syria.

-Palestine refugees live throughout the Kingdom including in ten official camps, three unofficial gatherings and amongst the community.
+Palestinian refugees live throughout the Kingdom including in ten official camps, three unofficial gatherings and amongst the community.
 The majority of PRS live in the host community, mainly in urban centres and concentrate mostly in Irbid, followed by Zarqa, North Amman and South Amman areas.

 For PRS in Jordan, evidence is building that the population is under increasing stress.
 To date, almost 93% of PRS in Jordan are categorised as vulnerable (44.69%) or extremely vulnerable (48.37%) and are unable to meet their essential needs, with average weekly earnings of 22 JOD (less than USD 30 or equivalent to EUR 26.4).
 Evidence from post-distribution monitoring surveys among PRS populations shows that the vast majority of beneficiaries use the cash assistance on rent, followed by food and debts payments.
+The Government of Jordan activated the Defence Law as 17 march 2020, and a nation-wide curfew was imposed on 20 March 2020, to ensure citizens' adherence to self-isolation.
+Curfew will remain in place until the end of Ramadan (last week of May 2020).
+One of the main challenges of the curfew is Jordan reliance in informal labor (52% of the workforce) and its sizeable small and medium-sized enterprises segment (95% of the private sector business).
+These business and workers lose their cash flow.
+Jordan is likely to see unusual high level of unemployment, increased poverty rate and severely strained public finance.